Professional Use Guidelines

 If a department or a faculty member wishes to establish a departmental or individual social media site that purports to represent URMC, they must do so in ways that preserve and promote URMC’s reputation – in terms of content, tone and visual presentation.

-Therefore, to ensure that a consistent brand and voice is presented online, all official social media platforms (YouTube channels, Facebook pages, Twitter accounts, etc.) that purport to represent URMC entities must be initiated and/or authorized by URMC Marketing and URMC Public Relations & Communications (PR).
-Any pre-existing, public-facing social media account branded with or referencing URMC will be subject to review by PR and Marketing and may be amended or removed by PR or Marketing.
-Social media sites approved by PR or Marketing may be removed if users fail to follow these guidelines and/or any other limits imposed by PR or Marketing.
+Therefore, to ensure that a consistent brand and voice is presented online, all official social media platforms (YouTube channels, Facebook pages, Twitter accounts, etc.) that purport to represent URMC entities must be initiated and/or authorized by URMC Public Relations & Communications (PR).
+Any pre-existing, public-facing social media account branded with or referencing URMC will be subject to review by PR and may be amended or removed by PR.
+Approved social media sites may be removed if users fail to follow these guidelines and/or any other imposed limits.

 Before you make the decision to engage in social networking for your department or program, consider these important questions: